vvietrov/devops-tips-tricks/DataFactory/oracle_connector_v2.md

-Install Oracle wallet and configure it to use with ADF...
+## Install Oracle wallet and configure it to use with ADF.
+The page describes a way of configuring Oracle Wallet on a self-hosted integration runtime (IR) and using it with Oracle V2 connector.

+After updating Oracle linked service from V1 to V2 there could be issues with timeouts.
+Random connection requests stuck for hours and fail after timeout period ends.
+The proposed configuration example was advised by a Microsoft support engineer and fixed the problem in my case.
+Though, it may not help in other situations.

-Download Oracle Full client from Oracle web site.
-This requires to have an Oracle account.
-It can be created free of charge.
+Download Oracle **Full** client from the [Oracle web site](https://www.oracle.com/database/technologies/oracle19c-windows-downloads.html).
-The full client is required because it contains Oracle Wallet.
+The full client is required because it contains Oracle Wallet and the associated tools.
+You may need to have an Oracle account, but it can be created free of charge.

 ![pic](oracle_connector_v2/adf01.jpg)